eloisezeng/eyesaver_windows/README.md

-# EyeSaver MacOS Automation Package
+# EyeSaver WindowsOS Automation Package

 These scripts automate your computer to change your virtual background on Zoom.
 Download the EyeSaver WebApp so you can run these scripts when you press a button.